-Zumwalt Meadow And Roaring River Falls is a 4.1 mile lightly trafficked loop trail located near Dunlap, CA that features a waterfall and is good for all skill levels.
+Zumwalt Meadow And Roaring River Falls is a 4.1 mile lightly trafficked loop trail located near Dunlap, California that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.

 Sequoia & Kings Canyon National Parks 47050 Generals Highway Three Rivers, California 93271-9700 By Phone:1-559-565-3341 By Fax:1-559-565-3730

 Very kid friendly and easy for my jogging stroller as well!
 Kids loved it, fun rocks to climb on.

 It is absolutely a nice easy walk.
 One thing I want to correct thought - Dogs are NOT allowed on the trail.
 It says they are allowed on leash but once you get there you'll see the sign no dogs allowed on trail.
 We found out the hard way and one of us had to stay with the pup